gonoph/ddexec_example/README.md

     1. For RHEL, CentOS Stream, and Fedora: [UBI9][ubi9]
     2. For Ubuntu, alpine, and others: [alpine][alpine]
 3. checks for wget or curl
-4. copies fake.gz into the container [explained below](#fake_gz)
-5. Downloads ddexec to the container
-6. Tests the execution of fake.gz (should fail):
-    1. /tmp is mounted as noexec
-    2. the rest of the file system is read-only
-    3. the executable file is compressed (.gz)
-7. Tests the execution with ddexec - should succeed.
+4. downloads via pipes to file descriptors so nothing is written to the file system
+    1. access fake.gz from releases and pipes to uncompress.
+What is does is [explained below](#to-build-executable-payload)
+    2. access ddexec from Yago's repository and pipes it to a shell.
+5. runs the shell with the ddexec and fake.gz accessed as file descriptors.

 It'll display a silly [cowsay][cowsay].